alexanderbird/patterns-for-cryptic-errors/data/mined-data/references-to-cryptic-errors-in-c-sharp-repos.md

     To fix this:

     - Add reference to `System.Delegate.DynamicInvoke` to the `WebAssembly.Bindings` linker xml file so the linker knows not to strip the code.
-    - Add detailed error messages in case something else goes wrong so the crash is not so cryptic.
+    - Add detailed error messages in case something else goes wrong so the crash is not so **cryptic**.
 -----------------------------------------------------
 ### Commit: 69d5baed9f62c995082b04647a69db445520d7e2
-Name the llvm methods using the debug symbol by default, instead of using the cryptic m_<token> name.
+Name the llvm methods using the debug symbol by default, instead of using the **cryptic** m_<token> name.
 -----------------------------------------------------
 ### Commit: a925966529011ff930f11797a7c4f2bf1333fb1e
 2009-03-12  Atsushi Enomoto  <atsushi@ximian.com>

             * SerializationMap.cs : make generic type parsing sloppy.
-              because we don't know some cryptic hash algorithm: http://jeffbarnes.net/portal/blogs/jeff_barnes/archive/2007/05/10/wcf-serialization-and-generics.aspx
+              because we don't know some **cryptic** hash algorithm: http://jeffbarnes.net/portal/blogs/jeff_barnes/archive/2007/05/10/wcf-serialization-and-generics.aspx